A note on friezes of type $\Lambda_p$: Friezes of type and associated Conway--Coxeter friezes.

-We use similar arguments as in previous section, but we have to associate different triangulations to a $6$-angular dissection $D\in \mathcal{D}_6(4s+2)$ of a polygon $P$ with $4s+2$ vertices. \\ Therefore we colour even vertices white and odd vertices black again.
+We use similar arguments as in the previous section, but we have to associate different triangulations to a $6$-angulation $D$ of a polygon $P$ with $4s+2$ vertices.

+We colour even vertices white and odd vertices black again.
 Then every diagonal of $D$ connects a black and a white vertex.
-We triangulate every $6$-gon $P_j$ by inserting edges between all pairs of black vertices.
-An example is shown in Figure \ref{fig:hexagonal_dissection}, where the bold edges are diagonals of $D$.
+We triangulate every $6$-gon $P_j$ by inserting edges between all pairs of black vertices (or white vertices respectively).
+An example is shown in Figure~\ref{fig:hexagonal_dissection}, where the bold edges are diagonals of $D$.